PatrickH39/Counterpoints-Extension/docs/about/topic-justification.md

 ## Human Genome Project

-On January 21, 2020, the first ever corona virus was recorded.
+On January 21, 2020, the first ever coronavirus was recorded.
 As of December 6, 2021, there were a total of 265.8 million cases and 5.2 million COVID-19 related deaths.
-With the research of the human genome a vaccine was quickly developed reduced the amount of potential COVID-19 cases by millions.
+With the research of the human genome a vaccine was quickly developed and reduced the amount of potential COVID-19 cases by millions.

 ## Jihadist Groups